DOG GOT OUT AND BIT PERSON – COMPENSATION FOR MEDICAL BILLS & SCAR

 - Do not let children mistreat or abuse your dog.
 Be sure that they learn to treat dogs with respect and love.

 - Make sure your dog isn’t in a position where it feels threatened.

 - Do not let your dog run freely and unaccompanied.
 When a dog gets out of the yard it is more likely to attack someone on the street.

 - Be sure that your dog receives regular veterinary care.
 Dogs that are sick or injured are generally more likely to bite.

 - If someone approaches your dog, ask them to wait and let your dog sniff and familiarize themselves with the person before allowing the person to pet your dog.

 Dogs are great companions; they provide us with love, protection, support and comfort.
-Nevertheless, it is up to owners to properly train and socialize their dogs, and for others to approach a dog with care.
+Nevertheless, it is up to the dog owner to properly train and socialize their dog, and for others to approach a dog with care.
 By utilizing these safety tips, we can safeguard ourselves, our loved ones, and our own dogs from the severe consequences of dog bites and other violent situations.

 At the Rochlin Law Firm, we handle many dog bite cases every year – bringing claims against the dog owner’s homeowner insurance to recover medical bills, lost wages, compensation for scars, and more.
 If you or someone you know has been injured by a dog, please contact us.